-Yokosuka is famous for their U.S. Navy Base and many other sights—but just as famous has to be Dobuita Street.
-Dobuita Street stretches from Keikyu Shiodome Station to the U.S. Navy base.
-Today it’s a major shopping arcade but it has its roots in the time after World War II.
-What began as a shopping mall for U.S. Navy stationed in Yokosuka, itself a prosperous military port city at the time, has become a major shopping street dotted with apparel shops focused on youth, as well as restaurants and bars aimed at Americans.
+Yokosuka is known for its U.S. Navy Base, among other sights, but its most notable sight is likely Dobuita Street.
+It stretches from Keikyu Shiodome Station to the U.S. Navy base.
+Dobuita Street is today a major shopping arcade, but it has its roots in the days after World War II.
+What began as a shopping mall for U.S. Navy personnel stationed in Yokosuka, a prosperous military port city at the time, became a major shopping street dotted with apparel shops focused on youth and restaurants and bars aimed at Americans.

-Get hit by the sweet scent of burger and fries as you hit Yokosuka Street, or as it’s affectionately called by the sailors there: the Honch.
-During the day the street is a fashion and food center, with several specialty stores offering play-on-word American spinoff items.
+Get hit by the sweet scent of burgers and fries as you hit Yokosuka's Dobuita Street, or as it's affectionately called by the sailors there: the Honch.
+During the day, the street is a fashion and food center, with several specialty stores offering play-on-word American spinoff items.
 You can find Perry Curry and even Trump Burgers.
 Many of the shops even accept U.S. dollars.
-The Maritime Self-Defense Force of Japan has also approved the local specialties: Yokosuka Navy Curry and Kaiji Curry; rumor has it that these recipes originated on the bases and are now served at several restaurants.
+The Maritime Self-Defense Force of Japan has also approved the local specialties of Yokosuka Navy Curry and Kaiji Curry.
+Rumor has it that these recipes originated on the bases and are now served at several restaurants.
 At night, the area becomes a local bar and club district.

-If you’re a fan of the old Sega Dreamcast console, you might even recognize Dobuita Street from the hit game “Shenmue”.
-Several shops in the video game are directly copied from life—albeit with a name change.
-Dare you test your gamer memory and try to find all the famous sights of Yokosuka and Dobuita Street that Ryo visited?
+If you're a fan of the old Sega Dreamcast console, you might even recognize Dobuita Street from the hit game "Shenmue".
+Several shops in the video game are directly copied from life, albeit with some slight name changes.
+Dare you to test your gamer memory and try to find all the famous sights of Yokosuka and Dobuita Street that Ryo visited?

 Enjoy this fusion of Japanese culture clashing with American styles.
-Visit the departure port for a naval port cruise which lets you see the Japanese and American warships as close as possible.
-Have a good time dressing up in historic costumes and having an old-fashioned portrait taken.
-And there’s even a walk of fame complete with Japanese celebrity handprints; find such greats as Takashima Hideki—better known as X Japan’s Hide—and over forty more stars.
+Visit the departure port for a naval port cruise which lets you see the Japanese and American warships up close.
+Have a good time dressing up in historical costumes and having an old-fashioned portrait taken.
+There's even a walk of fame complete with Japanese celebrity handprints.

 A regional promotion coupon that will help you enjoy Yokosuka to the full.
 Offering deals on shopping, eating, drinking, and entertainment, it’s an essential item and your passport to visiting Yokosuka.